jfvillablanca/bourne-task-app-api/README.md

 $ yarn run start:dev
 ```

-### MongoDB Playground: <a name="mongodb-playground"></a>
+### MongoDB Playground <a name="mongodb-playground"></a>

+- Prerequisite: `docker`
-- Make sure that you have a MongoDB instance running on port 27018 before starting the application in development mode.
+- Make sure that you have a MongoDB instance running on port 27017 before starting the application in development mode.

 ```bash
 # Good thing we can easily spin one up with a docker container, just run (in detached mode)